OfficeDev/office-js-docs-pr/docs/excel/co-authoring-in-excel-add-ins.md

 ## Coauthoring overview

 When you change a workbook's content, Excel automatically synchronizes those changes across all coauthors.
 Coauthors can change the content of a workbook, but so can code running within an Excel add-in.
-For example, when the following JavaScript code runs in an Office add-in, the value of a range is set to Contoso:
+For example, when the following JavaScript code runs in an Office Add-in, the value of a range is set to Contoso:

 ```js
 range.values = [['Contoso']];